ahmetcann0/TodoApp/README.md

 # TodoApp

-TodoApp is a task management application built with React and TypeScript.
-It allows users to add tasks, mark them as completed, delete tasks, and bulk delete completed tasks.
-The UI is created using React, while TypeScript ensures type safety.
+TodoApp is a web application built with React and TypeScript.
+It enables users to efficiently manage tasks by allowing them to add new tasks, mark tasks as completed, delete tasks, and bulk delete completed tasks.

 ## Technologies Used